Economics meets urban planning: Developing effective land use plans in fast-growing cities

 Land is the most valuable asset in a city.
 Effective urban land use planning creates a platform from which city inhabitants can cluster together to access basic services, productive jobs and social networks; and where firms benefit from opportunities to scale and specialise.

-However, as many low- and middle-income cities in developing countries rapidly expand, there is a risk of land becoming occupied without supporting infrastructure and services.
+However, as many cities in low- and middle-income countries rapidly expand, there is a risk of land becoming occupied without supporting infrastructure and services.
 This can lead to urban sprawl, informal settlements, congestion, pollution, and other issues – which, in turn, exacerbate inequality and poverty.
 The result is an urban development that is inefficient, unliveable, and environmentally unsustainable.

 It is also vital to acknowledge that, while planning is important, implementation is where most cities fail.
 To ensure the best chance of success, plans need to be tailored to local realities, account for local enforcement capacity, and be clearly focused on few, achievable goals.